curityio/polling-example-authenticator/README.md

 Once complete, restart the Curity Identity Server to load the new Polling Example authenticator.

 ## Start Mock API Server
-Start the [mock polling API](https://github.com/curityio/mock-polling-api) by following the instructions in the repo.
+Start the [mock backend API](https://github.com/curityio/mock-backend-api) by following the instructions in the repo.

 ## Additional Resources